anraman/saldanha2020/README.md

 ![.NET Core install table](./dotnet.png)

->If you are using Linux, follow the 'Package manager instructions' link and select the right distribution from the dropdown menu at the top left of the page.
-Then follow the instructions under the subheadings `Register Microsoft key and feed` and `Install the .NET Core SDK`.
+>If you are using Linux, follow the _Package manager instructions_ link and select the right distribution from the dropdown menu at the top left of the page.
+Then follow the instructions under the subheadings _Register Microsoft key and feed_ and _Install the .NET Core SDK_.

 Make sure you have Python 3.6 or above installed.
 You can check your installed version by typing: `python3 --version` into your terminal.